 What is a forehead lift?

 A forehead lift is a type of cosmetic surgery.
-It removes excess fat and skin and tightens the muscles in the forehead area.
+It’s done to remove excess fat and skin and tightens the muscles in the forehead area.
 It can also correct sagging brows or deep furrows between the eyes.
-It is often done along with a facelift, for a smoother facial appearance.
+It’s often done along with a facelift, for a smoother facial appearance.

-There are 2 types of forehead lift surgery, the classic forehead lift and the endoscopic forehead lift:
+There are two types of forehead lift surgery, the classic forehead lift (open) and the endoscopic (minimal access) forehead lift:

 Classic or coronal forehead lift